 In the graphic to the right the second to the last line at the bottom on the left shows the number of intermediaries who probably package money that doesn't want to be seen by the public, so the public won't know who's pulling the strings on Stringer?

 Stringer Embraced Investments in Mass Transit Lines that Benefitted Billionaire Manhattan Developers

 While Ignoring the People who live in the Mass Transit Deserts in the Outer Boroughs

 The then Manhattan Borough President Stringer approved the Hudson Yards #7 subway line extension and the Upper East Side subway line extension.
 This was done while there were and still are an incredible number of other places in the city with greater transportation needs than almost anywhere in Manhattan - let alone south of 90th Street.
 These other places are called transportation deserts, where residents have to travel hours, if they use public transit, to get anywhere central.

 There are other mass transit needs too.
 For example, how about one East - West subway in the Bronx?
 How about a second North South subway in middle / eastern Queens Brooklyn?
 How about one more north south subway on the west side of Staten Island?

 Conclusion - Stringer Isn't the Man the Corporate Media Say He Is

 Is Scott Stringer a progressive?
 Yes, but that progressivism seems limited to the generic democratic issues that are required of any viable NYC Democrat.

 We have a lot of choices for Mayor this primary.
-For my money, Scott Stringer isn't one I would rank highly, if at all, because he's going to look out for his career and the special interests who support him - not the people of New York City.
+For my money, Scott Stringer isn't one I would rank highly, if at all, because he's going to look out for his career interests and the special interests who support him - not the people of New York City.

 Have a good week.